 What are Parties doing to mitigate climate change?

-Parties to the Convention have also recognized the need to reduce GHG emissions from deforestation in developing countries.
+Parties to the Convention have also cooperated increasingly to reduce GHG emissions from deforestation in developing countries.
 Developing countries are encouraged to contribute to mitigation actions in the forest sector by undertaking activities to reduce emissions from deforestation and forest degradation, conserve forest carbon stocks, implement sustainable management of forests and enhance forest carbon stocks (REDD-plus).
+The Paris Agreement also recognizes the importance of sinks, including forests and encourages Parties to implement and support the existing framework of guidance and decisions that has been elaborated on REDD-plus under the Convention over the years.

 Emissions from international aviation and maritime transport contribute increasingly to global emissions.
 To address these emissions, there has been ongoing work in the International Civil Aviation Organization and the International Maritime Organization, as well as cooperation between these two organizations and the UNFCCC.

-All over the world, many measures are being taken to mitigate climate change by countries trying to live up to their commitments under the Convention and its Kyoto Protocol.
-According to the Convention, Parties shall take into consideration the specific needs and concerns of developing country Parties arising from the impact of response measures.
+All over the world, many measures are being taken to mitigate climate change by countries trying to live up to their commitments under the Convention, the Kyoto Protocol and the Paris Agreement.
+According to the Convention, Parties shall take into consideration the specific needs and concerns of developing country Parties arising from the impacts of response measures, a call that is echoed similarly by the Paris Agreement.
 The Kyoto Protocol commits Parties to strive to minimize adverse economic, social and environmental impacts on other Parties, especially developing country Parties.
+In order to facilitate assessment and analysis such impacts, and with the view to recommending specific actions, the COP has established a forum on the impact of the implementation of response measures under the Convention, which is also to serve the Paris Agreement.

 What are market mechanisms?